alovajs/alovajs.github.io/docs/tutorial/06-strategy/04-tokenAuthentication.md

 });
 ```

-If you are not using the `GlobalFetch` request adapter, then the default type no longer applies.
-In this case, you need to specify the type of the request adapter, which is also simple.
+If you are not using the `GlobalFetch` request adapter, You also need to specify the type of request adapter, which is also simple.

 The following is an example of the axios request adapter.
 Specify the request adapter type in `createClientTokenAuthentication`.